emilyaikens/Flash-Cards/README.md

 * [Link to Flash Cards](https://flashcards-ga.netlify.app)

 * As of now, new cards need to be added through the back-end.
-Create a new varible with a class of flashCard and instances of question, answer, and language.
-Use the method addCard() to add the card to the topic array.
+This is done by creating a new varible with a class of flashCard and instances of question, answer, and language.
+Apply the method addCard() to add the card to the topic array.

 ## Next steps:

+* This is likely as far as this iteration of the app will go.
+I would like to create a new flash card app using Node Express and MongoDB.
+These technologies will allow me to do the following:
-* Card management: allow user to create new cards and remove cards they no longer want
+    * Card management: allow user to create new cards and remove cards they no longer want.
+A database will allow the card data to persist.
-* Randomize function: "shuffle" the cards so that they show up in randomized order
-* Add languages and topics: as the GA course continues, add new topics and their corresponding buttons, arrays etc.
+    * Add new topics: as the GA course continues, I would like to add new topics, each with their own series of cards.
-* Recreate using node, once I know how

 ## Other sources: